-Chronic pain is one of the most common, costly, and incapacitating conditions in older adults.348 Managing pain in older adults can be complex because of age-related physiologic changes, associated medical and mental health comorbidities, polypharmacy, increases in pain thresholds, decreases in pain tolerance, and alterations in pharmacokinetics and pharmacodynamics that increase the risk of side effects from pharmacologic treatment.^{302,349} Effective pain management for older adults requires an understanding of the special considerations associated with the physiology of aging, validated assessment tools, common pain presentations in the older adult population,350 and the use of evidence-informed CPGs for common conditions such as low-back pain.351 Older patients may have increased risk of GI bleeding and renal damage from NSAIDs.
+Chronic pain is one of the most common, costly, and incapacitating conditions in older adults.350 Managing pain in older adults can be complex because of age-related physiologic changes, associated medical and mental health comorbidities, polypharmacy, increases in pain thresholds, decreases in pain tolerance, and alterations in pharmacokinetics and pharmacodynamics that increase the risk of side effects from pharmacologic treatment.^{304,351} Effective pain management for older adults requires an understanding of the special considerations associated with the physiology of aging, validated assessment tools, common pain presentations in the older adult population,352 and the use of evidence-informed CPGs for common conditions such as low-back pain.353 Older patients may have increased risk of GI bleeding and renal damage from NSAIDs.

-Gap 1: There is a need for opioid prescribing guidelines for the aging population provided the potential for increased risk of falls, cognitive impairment, respiratory depression, organ metabolism impairment, and age-related and non-age related pain issues.

-- Recommendation 1a: Develop pain management guidelines for older adults that address their unique risk factors.
-However, a risk factor of a medication should not necessarily be an automatic reason to not give this medication to an elderly patient.
-Clinicians must assess the risk versus benefit of utilizing medications while considering other modalities in this patient population. - Recommendation 1b: Consider utilizing a multidisciplinary approach with non-pharmacological emphasis given the increased risk of medication side effects in this population. - Recommendation 1c: Establish appropriate pain management education for physicians and health care providers who treat older adults.
+- GAP 1: There is a need for opioid prescribing guidelines for the aging population that provide the potential for increased risk of falls, cognitive impairment, respiratory depression, organ metabolism impairment, and age-related and non-age-related pain issues. - RECOMMENDATION 1A: Develop pain management guidelines for older adults that address their unique risk factors.
+However, a risk factor of a medication should not necessarily be an automatic reason not to give this medication to an elderly patient.
+Clinicians must assess the risk versus benefit of using medications while considering other modalities in this patient population. - RECOMMENDATION 1B: Consider using a multidisciplinary approach with nonpharmacologic emphasis given the increased risk of medication side effects in this population. - RECOMMENDATION 1C: Establish appropriate pain management education for physicians and health care providers who treat older adults.